 Minnesota’s Border Battles: How state policy affects economies at the margin

-The “natural experiments” that such variations create allow us to assess the impacts of particular economic policies on economic performance.
-But there are numerous factors that can drive a state’s economic performance—such as natural resource endowments or historic development—that are not the result of state government policy.
+There are numerous factors, though, that can drive a state’s economic performance—such as natural resource endowments or historic development—that are not the result of state government policy.
 Comparing states’ economic outcomes to assess state policies with- out accounting for these factors will distort the results.

 Minnesota and its neighboring states represent a broad range of economic policies.
 Minnesota levies one of the highest top rates of income tax in the United States, South Dakota doesn’t levy one at all.
 Likewise, South Dakota levies no state corporate income tax, while Iowa’s rate is one of the highest in the United States.

-In terms of outcomes, Minnesota compares most favorably with Wisconsin, although this comparison is distorted by the presence of significant geographic barriers and the Twin Cities.
+Minnesota compares most favorably with Wisconsin, although this comparison is distort- ed by the presence of significant geographic barriers and the Twin Cities.
 Only on business growth and poverty reduction does Wisconsin beat Minnesota between 2010 and 2018.